papis/papis/doc/source/default-settings.rst

 .. papis-config:: header-format-file

-    If the :ref:`config-settings-header-format` grows too complex, it can be stored in a separate file.
+    If the :confval:`header-format` grows too complex, it can be stored in a separate file.
 This option should give the path to that file (in which case the ``header-format`` option will be ignored).
 For example, this can be set to